Gray-Code21/Gray-Code21/README.md

 - 👋 Hi, I’m @Gray-Code21
 - 👀 I’m interested in ...
 Gaming, programming, anything tech-y really.
 - 🌱 I’m currently learning ...
-Web Development starting with HTML5 and CSS3.
-I will be starting JS in another week or so.
+Game development using Unity and the C# Language.
 - 💞️ I’m looking to collaborate on ...
 Nothing as I'm quite the novice dipping my toes in the water in this world!
 - 📫 How to reach me ...
 Graycaruth@gmail.com